Cast Iron Skillet Blue Cornbread (Gluten & Dairy Free Options)

 Bake for 20 minutes at 400 degrees or until the top begins to brown.
 You can also insert a fork or a toothpick into the center and see if it comes out clean and then you'll know it's done cooking.

-Remove from oven and allow to cool for 5-10 minutes so it sets and doesn't crumble too much when serving.
+Remove from oven and allow to cool for 5-10 minutes so it sets and doesn't crumble when serving.

-Serve hot with more butter, your favorite raw honey or jam or a healthy dark berry compote like the one featured below.
-Enjoy as a snack or side dish with some huevos rancheros, chili or even a salad!
+Serve hot with more butter, your favorite raw honey or jam or my healthy dark berry compote like the one featured below.
+Enjoy as a snack or side dish with some huevos rancheros, a bowl of chili or even a salad with protein!
+I always eat a carbohydrate-heavy dish like this with extra protein like scrambled eggs or roasted chicken.

 You can also slice and store in fridge for a few days.
 It reheats nicely!